 I am using an older version of Geosupport Desktop Edition, is it necessary for me to download the latest version?

 It depends on how you want to use and maintain your own data files and your necessity of the most current information.
 Geosupport is continually updated with geographic data as well as occasional software enhancements and is released on a quarterly update cycle.
 New York City’s geography is constantly changing.
 Tax block and lot boundaries are re-drawn to reflect new development and/or the transfer of ownership.
 The corresponding address and/or street information assigned to such lots undergo change as well.
 The average release contains 750-1500 new addresses as well as multiple street name additions and other changes.

 Can I see an example of an application that was developed using Geosupport?

 Yes!
 You can view and use the GOAT (Geographic Online Address Translator) on City Planning’s own website http://www.nyc.gov/goat.

 Is there any user documentation?

-Yes, a complete set of documentation including a User Programmer’s Guide is included with the download, and the GBAT utility includes a help system.
+Yes, a complete set of documentation including a User Programmer’s Guide is included with the download.
 Download Geosupport Desktop Edition.